 For teachers or prospective teachers

 400-499 (Professional Courses)

 Like teaching courses, acceptable toward academic degrees only within the limitations prescribed by the various colleges or schools or the Graduate Division

 Some summer session courses are not listed in the catalog because enrollment in those courses requires special arrangements between the student and instructor or dean.
 To enroll, students must have completed at least 60 units of undergraduate study and be in good academic standing.
 Enrollment in any combination of these courses is restricted to four units per semester; grading is Passed/Not Passed, Satisfactory/Unsatisfactory only.
 Consult the academic department directly for more information.

 If you plan to take Summer Sessions courses in partial fulfillment of the requirements for the master's degree, select only courses specially designated as acceptable for this purpose.
 Consult your adviser before enrolling.

 One Summer Session, if it is consecutive with a regular term, may be counted toward the master's degree academic residence.
 An exception is the MBA degree in the Graduate School of Business Administration.
 No degrees will be awarded for work completed during summer terms only.

 Graduate Student Fees

-Note that UC Graduate students pay a different course fee than undergraduate students.
-Please consult the Fee Statement for current course fees.
+Note that UC Graduate students pay a different per-unit charge.